soniabrami/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 I prefer using them as an attribute, custom elements are coming in the future of HTML5 under the Web Components, but Angular report these quite buggy in some older browsers.

 Now you know how to declare where Directives are used/injected, let's create this custom button.
-Again, I'll hook into my global namespace _myApp_ for the application, this is a directive in it's simplest form:
+Again, I'll hook into my global namespace _myApp_ for the application, this is a directive in its simplest form:

 {% highlight javascript %}
 myApp.directive('customButton', function () {